Are you ready to learn about arterial blood gases and ABG interpretation? I sure hope so because that is what this study guide is all about.

 116. What is Hypoxemia?

-Low levels of oxygen in the blood.
+Hypoxemia means that there are low levels of oxygen in the blood.

 117. What is the relationship between minute ventilation and ABG interpretation?